ROCm/rocDecode/docs/how-to/Query-the-decoding-status.md

 The inputs to the API are:
 * decoder_handle: A rocDecoder handler `rocDecDecoderHandle`.
-* pic_idx: An int value for the picIdx for which the user wants a status.
+* pic_idx: "An int value for the picIdx for which the user wants a status" to "Index" of the picture for which the user wants a status.
 * decode_status: A pointer to `RocdecDecodeStatus` as a return value.

 The API returns one of the following statuses: